 Why Oil Stains Stick to Concrete

 Surface stains are generally lighter and can be cleaned by scrubbing.
 Deep stains will require stronger cleaners and or cleaning methods.
 The same challenge may happen with other difficult stains, such as when you try to remove paint from concrete, Oil and paint stay in these little openings, making oil stains and paint stains ‘stick’ to concrete more than other surfaces.
+If you’re researching how to get oil off concrete, start with quick action.

 Easy Ways for New Oil Stains